mkantzer/csvOrderSort/README.md

 ## csvOrderSort
-project for a friend for handling a simple CSV squish
+project for a friend for handling a simple CSV squish, used as a learning excersize

 # Generation: